LuizKrlz/rocketshoes/README.md

 It is a project created on study ReactJs + Redux and Redux Saga.
 The idea is building a interface similar an cart of ecommerce.

-In this project i was used:
+In this project i used:

 - Axios
 - React